Jlevbury/handlebar_practice/tutorial.md

 This is a brief overview of how Sequelize works.
 As you start integrating it with your application, you'll get a better understanding of how everything fits together.

-Yes, using a `routes` and `models` folder is indeed a best practice when structuring a Node.js application, especially when using Express and Sequelize.
+Using a `routes` and `models` folder is indeed a best practice when structuring a Node.js application, especially when using Express and Sequelize.
 This type of organization is commonly referred to as a MVC (Model-View-Controller) structure, which cleanly separates concerns and helps to keep your code organized and maintainable.
+# MVC introduction
+**Mock up directory structure**
 Here's a simplified view of how your folder structure might look like:

 ```